Farmers' Guides to Soil Health Economics - FIC

 Farmers’ Guides to Soil Health Economics

-American Farmland Trust (AFT) has developed a series of two-page guides highlighting the economic costs and benefits of adopting soil health practices for farmers.
-Soil health practices such as no-till, cover crops, nutrient management, and crop rotations have been shown to reduce erosion, maximize water infiltration, improve nutrient cycling, and improve resilience, but their effects on a farm’s bottom line are quite complicated.
+American Farmland Trust (AFT) has developed a series of two-page guides highlighting the economic costs and benefits of farmers adopting soil health practices for crop and grazing land.
+Soil health practices such as no-till, cover crops, nutrient management, crop rotations, and rotational grazing have been shown to reduce erosion, improve water quality, and improve resilience.
+Still, their effects on a farm’s bottom line are quite complicated.

-For farmers to feel confident making the decision of whether to adopt these practices, they need information on the economic effects—both positive and negative—of these practices.
-The guides highlight relevant studies from the existing economic literature in quick, easy-to-read two-page factsheets.
+For farmers to feel confident deciding whether to adopt these practices, they need information on their economic effects—both positive and negative.
+The guides highlight relevant studies from the existing economic literature in quick, easy-to-read, two-page factsheets.

 Author